iiab/iiab/roles/pbx/README.rst

 This 'pbx' playbook adds `Asterisk <https://asterisk.org/>`_ and `FreePBX <https://freepbx.org/>`_ to Internet-in-a-Box (IIAB) for VoIP and SIP functionality e.g. for rural telephony.

-This initial release (for IIAB 6.7 in February 2019) supports Ubuntu 18.04 and Debian 9 "Stretch" — in future Raspberry Pi (Raspbian) might also be possible! (`#1467 <https://github.com/iiab/iiab/issues/1467>`_)
+This initial release (for IIAB 6.7 in February 2019) supports Ubuntu 18.04, Debian 9 "Stretch" — and experimentally supports for Raspberry Pi: `#1467 <https://github.com/iiab/iiab/issues/1467>`_

 Explanation
 -----------